Nov 19, 2021 5 Symptoms of Adolescent Anxiety

 3. Academic Struggles

 Perhaps your teen always got good grades.
 But recently, you’ve noticed that their grades have been slipping.
 Maybe their teacher has even expressed concerns.
 For an anxious teen, it can be hard to keep up in school.
 They might feel discouraged from participating in classroom discussions or extracurriculars because anxiety makes it difficult to speak up.
 Or they might simply feel overwhelmed by their workload, and as a result, they don’t get all of their assignments done.
+Social anxiety in teens can also impact their academic performance.

 4. Expressing Fear and Worry